Aliases for RFC5 Gene

 GeneCards Summary for RFC5 Gene

-RFC5 (Replication Factor C (Activator 1) 5, 36.5kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and RB in Cancer.
+RFC5 (Replication Factor C Subunit 5) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 GO annotations related to this gene include enzyme binding and DNA clamp loader activity.

 UniProtKB/Swiss-Prot for RFC5 Gene